 The duration of analgesia varies depending on the pain model as well as the route of administration, but is generally 3 to 4 hours with IM and IV doses as defined by the time 50% of patients required remedication.
 In postoperative studies, the duration of analgesia with IV or IM butorphanol was similar to morphine, meperidine, and pentazocine when administered in the same fashion at equipotent doses (see Clinical Trials).
 Compared to the injectable form and other drugs in this class, butorphanol tartrate nasal solution has a longer duration of action (4 to 5 hours) (see Clinical Trials).

 After nasal administration, mean peak blood levels of 0.9 to 1.04 ng/mL occur at 30 to 60 minutes after a 1 mg dose (see Table 1).
 The absolute bioavailability of butorphanol tartrate nasal solution is 60% to 70% and is unchanged in patients with allergic rhinitis.
 In patients using a nasal vasoconstrictor (oxymetazoline) the fraction of the dose absorbed was unchanged, but the rate of absorption was slowed.
 The peak plasma concentrations were approximately half those achieved in the absence of the vasoconstrictor.

 Following its initial absorption/distribution phase, the single dose pharmacokinetics of butorphanol by the intravenous, intramuscular, and nasal routes of administration are similar (see Figure 1).

-Figure 1: Butorphanol Plasma Levels After IV, IM and Nasal Spray Administration of 2 mg Dose
+Figure 1 - Butorphanol Plasma Levels After IV, IM and Nasal Solution Administration of 2 mg Dose